peter88tom/Bug-tracker/README.md

 (env)Bug-tracker$ python manage.py createsuperuser
 ```

-Will be asked for username, enmail and password, fill in the questions
+Will be asked for username, email and password, fill in the questions

 ## Running the pp